MSalman5230/de-task-a/README.md

 }
 ```

-# Part 3: Documentation and Questions Answers as per task
+# Questions Answers as per PDF

 ## **Q1.
 What part of the exercise did you find most challenging, and why?**